 The company was founded to stop the spread of antibiotic resistance globally and to save the power of antibiotics.
-What we offer is a cloud service that analyzes resistance markers in bacteria from whole genome sequencing.
-We look for resistance markers within the bacteria and perform a relational analysis between samples.
+What we offer is a cloud service that analyzes resistance markers from whole genome sequencing.
+We look for resistance markers and perform a relational analysis between samples.
 The relational analysis can be used to look for possible outbreaks at an early stage and also improve an active infection control.

-And it is quite easy for hospitals to try out the platform for analysis, once they have started using WGS on bacterial samples.
-The output from the WGS is a set of files with the full DNA of the bacteria, and out of that data 1928 analyzes and extracts useful information.
+And it is quite easy for hospitals to try out the 1928 Platform for analysis, once they have started using WGS.
+The output from the WGS is a set of files with the full DNA of the pathogens, and out of that data 1928 analyzes and extracts useful information.

-A bioinformatician will start by uploading the sample files to the cloud-based platform and the analysis begins automatically.
+A bioinformatician will start by uploading the sample files to the cloud-based 1928 Platform and the analysis begins automatically.
 The results will be available within an average of 15 minutes.
 But what actually happens during the 15 minutes?

 When the samples are uploaded there must be a quality assessment to make sure that we have sufficient sequence depth and the right information to do a correct analysis.

 The first part of the analysis is resistance prediction, that looks for genes and mutations correlating with the resistance.

 Then follows infection control analysis, where we create a phylogenetic tree with the relations between the samples, which can be used to detect outbreaks.
 The types of information you find in the results are for instance sequence types, virulence factors, and for the resistance markers we link to the research literature with a clinical relevance.